Nursery

 3. Topic

 Our topic for Autumn 1 is ‘Why do leaves go crispy?’ – We will look at the signs of Autumn.
 The children will be encouraged to observe their environment and notice the changes happening around them.
 They will handle and explore natural objects such as leaves, conkers, fir cones.
 We will use these natural treasures for counting, making patterns and for arts and crafts.
 We will go on an Autumn walk in the local area to look for signs of Autumn.
+We will be baking autumn crumble and we will learn to make hedgehog bread.

 The children will be learning about rules and routines in the classroom and the playground.
 We will focus on our FIVE GOLDEN RULES and ensure children understand what each rule means.
 We will talk about why we have rules to keep everybody safe and happy.
 We will also show children the correct way to use our climbing equipment in the outdoor area.
 We will learn about the importance of washing our hands to keep germs away and talk about different ways to stay healthy and safe.